 EDIT: After writing this post, I purchased this LOL!

 Social media can be overwhelming because there are so many platforms that we are encouraged to be active on.
 Hootsuite is a social media management and scheduling platform that enables users to pre-plan posts across three or more platforms.
 Additionally, the platform provides analytics into how your posts are performing.

 If you’re finding yourself tapped out trying to organically promote your content across too many social platforms, then Hootsuite may be right for you.

 Honestly, I feel like I can’t escape Tailwind because every blogger raves about how this platform has skyrocketed their growth on Pinterest.
 While I have yet to try this application, I intend to start my free trial this month.
 Since this trial doesn’t expire after a certain number of days, but rather a certain number of posts, I feel like this will give me the time necessary to play around with the tool’s features.

 Monthly plans start at $9.99 USD.

-Although I find it the most helpful to maintain a consistent blog posting schedule, not everyone may need this (especially if you’re just starting out or solely posting just for fun).
-Ultimately, creating a sustainable blog posting cadence is up to you.
+Although I find it the helpful to maintain a consistent blog posting schedule, not everyone may need to keep a schedule.
+Bloggers posting only for fun, may decide to be more free spirited.

-Have you tried any of these blog or social posting tools to stay organized?
+Have you tried any of these helpful blog planning tools to stay organized?
 Or are there other tools or methods that you use?
 Please let me know in the comments below.